The digressions of the Baobab Man

 The Baobab Man

-Research, writing, music, creation.
+Environment, research, writing, music.
 Fragments, on the surface.

 In truth, the many expressions of a single vision.
 What may look like dispersion is actually a method: twenty years navigating between worlds has taught me that the best solutions are born at intersections.